Public liability insurance

 Damages as a result of your work that cause a client financial or reputational harm.
 This is typically covered by professional indemnity insurance.

 There are other scenarios in which you may need cover too.
-If you work on a contract basis, your contracts might insist you have it.
+If you work on a contract basis, your clients might insist you have it.
+Without it, you could miss out.
 If you work for local councils as a contractor, they'll often insist you have it in place too.
 As a quick guide, you may need it if:

 • Your business works on a contract basis